Open Gym Futsal Team Tryouts

 Join Skillability Soccer Training Futsal teams and compete in the Louisville Futsal League this winter.
 We welcome all players from all different clubs to train and play together for a change!

 No clubs lines drawn here.
 Instead we provide an environment where like minded players can train and improve together.
-Season starts December 7th and runs thru the end of February 2020.
+Season starts December 5th/6th 2020 and runs thru the end of February 2021.

-Team Fee is $400 per player and includes Once a week practices, 8-10 game Louisville Futsal League Game schedule, 1 tournament (Local Tiki Taka tourney in Feb) Team jersey, end of league mini tournament and coaching fees.
+Team Fee is $250 per player and includes, 8-10 game Louisville Futsal League Game schedule, 1 tournament (Local Tiki Taka tourney in Feb) Team jersey, end of league mini tournament and coaching fees.
+Potential for team practices to be determined based on team schedules.
+Practice fees to tbd if necessary

 Futsal Facts and History